evanwporter/muuk/README.md

 ## **`[scripts]`**

 This section defines build-related scripts, such as running an executable.
 This works like `npm run <script>`.
-Also muuk will add the name of your built executable so you can easily run it.
+Also muuk will add the name of your built executable so you can easily run it (not yet implemented though).

 ### Example: